Skip to content

 Create batch payment

-A batch payment groups one or more approved reimbursements into a single finance document.
+A batch payment groups one or more approved reimbursements into a single payment document.

 Common fields and areas: